 Currently, many stakeholders are looking for the Department of Health or Department of Human Services to issue guidance specific to Pennsylvania Child Care.
 The Center for Disease Control and Prevention (CDC) is the most current and update information relating to COVID-19.
 As the CDC learns more about the virus, this guidance is routinely updated.
 As we continue to operate under the Red and Yellow Phases of reopening, this is the trusted source of information we are directing all providers to review.

-4. Conduct a self-assessment to ascertain your comfort and preparedness to open while remaining compliant with Pennsylvania Child Care Certification Regulations and follow CDC guidance
+- Conduct a self-assessment to ascertain your comfort and preparedness to open while remaining compliant with Pennsylvania Child Care Certification Regulations and follow CDC guidance;

-5. Communicate with families to ascertain both their need for child care and their understanding of any new operating procedures
+- Communicate with families to ascertain both their need for child care and their understanding of any new operating procedures;

-7. Notify Certification if you decide to remain closed either temporarily or permanently
+- Notify OCDEL’s Bureau of Certification Services if you decide to remain closed either temporarily or permanently

-What we know about COVID-19 is developing rapidly and the CDC guidance is updated accordingly.
-OCDEL will continue to evaluate the guidance, as well as feedback from programs who continue to operate, and will update policies as needed to be as responsive as possible.
-All programs should:
+Information about COVID-19 is developing rapidly and the CDC guidance is frequently updated.
+OCDEL continues to evaluate the guidance, as well as feedback from programs who continue to operate, and update policies as needed.

-- Continue to monitor the Certification listserv for additional information from OCDEL
+- Subscribe to the Certification listserv and monitor for additional information from OCDEL;

-- Continue to monitor the Pennsylvania Key Coronavirus page for additional webinars
+- Monitor the Pennsylvania Key’s Coronavirus page for updated webinars;